benitakbritto/Studying-Storage-System-Backends-for-ML-workloads/README.md

 - Increase batch size in dataloader and note elapsed time

 ## Experiments
 The scripts are present in the `/scripts` dir.
-Prequesite to running the scripts is to create the output directories using `/scripts/make_output_folders.sh`.
+Prerequesite to running the scripts is to create the output directories using `/scripts/make_output_folders.sh`.
 The results for the tests will be stored here.

 We test the performance across different ML (text, image, graph) workloads on input data (using map and iterable style dataloaders) and intermediate data (embeddings).
 We further tune the follwing parameters: